 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

-- To explore cultural diversity as it engages the Canadian Health Care System.
+To explore cultural diversity as it engages the Canadian healthcare system.

-- To provide training for professionals in cultural competence and intercultural understanding.
+To provide training for professionals in cultural competence and intercultural understanding.

-CHC began as The Project for the Study of Traditional Healing Practices in 1984 at the University of Alberta under the direction of Dr. David Young.
-In 1990, the university officially recognized CHC as an interdisciplinary research project, in 1992 the university approved changing the status of the project to a centre and in 2000, the Centre for Health and Culture (CHC) became part of the Family Medicine Research Program.
+The Centre for Health and Culture (CHC) began in 1984 as “The Project for the Study of Traditional Healing Practices” at the University of Alberta under the direction of Dr. David Young.
+In 1990, the University officially recognized the CHC as an interdisciplinary research project.
+In 1992, the University approved changing the status of the project to a Centre and in 2000, the CHC became part of the Family Medicine Research Program.

 Centre Staff and Research Associates

-A multidisciplinary team of academics, health care professionals, graduate students, and community members share a commitment to the analysis of health and healing from a pluralist perspective.
+A multidisciplinary team of academics, healthcare professionals, graduate students, and community members share a commitment to the analysis of health and healing from a pluralist perspective.

-Dr. Jean Triscott, Co-Director
+Dr. Jean Triscott, Faculty of Medicine & Dentistry, Co-Director

-Dr. Donna Wilson, Faculty of Nursing
+Dr. Donna Wilson, Faculty of Nursing, Co-Director

-Dr. David Young, Director Emeritus
+Dr. Earle Waugh, Director Emeritus